AliReda2/e-commerce-Laravel/README.md

-finally just replace the folders in the new laravel project with the folders in this repository to open the website write in cmd: php artisan serve (this will give url of the local host )
+finally just replace the folders in the new laravel project with the folders in this repository and import the database to your phpMyAdmin

+to open the website write in cmd: php artisan serve (this will give url of the local host )